Etonogestrel/ethinyl estradiol (Into the vagina)

 - This medicine is in a ring that is put into your vagina.
 Your doctor or nurse will show you how to put in the ring.
-The ring is left in place for 3 weeks then removed and another inserted 1 week later.
+The ring should be left in place for 3 weeks.
+It will then be removed and another one will be inserted 1 week later.
 During the week without the ring, you will usually have your menstrual period.
-Follow directions about how to use the ring, and ask your doctor if you have questions.

 - The first time you start using the ring, you should also use a second form of birth control during the first 7 days to avoid pregnancy.
 Do not use a diaphragm, because the ring may affect how the diaphragm fits.